microsoft/live-share/docs/collab-vs.md

 From time to time, as a collaboration session owner you may find that you want to share additional local servers or services with participants.
 This can range from other RESTful end-points to databases or other servers.
 For security purposes, only servers running on ports you specify are available to other participants.
 Fortunately, its easy to add another one.

-1. Click on the share state button in the upper right corner and select "Share Local Server"
+1. Click on the session state button in the upper right corner and select "Share Local Server"

 2. Enter the port number the server is running on and optionally a name.